-COI Understand the incidence of tax on residential status of the companies CO2 Understand the different types of companies under corporate income tax act

-- CO3 Know the different sources of income for corporate assesses. - CO4 Become a manger of a company/tax consultant and reduce the tax burden and maximize the - CO5 Understand the impudence of tax planning with various managerial decisions
+CO1 Understand the incidence of tax on residential status of the companies CO2 Understand the different types of companies under corporate income tax act.
+CO3 Know the different sources of income for corporate assesses.
+CO4 Become a manger of a company/tax consultant and reduce the tax burden and maximize company's wealth CO5 Understand the impudence of tax planning with various managerial decisions the